Rear lamp: Spanninga 15

 Pictures:

-The SP 15 shown above is from an old Union bike from my dad.
+The SP 15 shown above is from an old Union bike from my dad, from ca. 1988.
 A similar version (without the Union label) is still being sold today.
+It is not the same though, especially the reflector has changed.
+I will test a version from 2013 soon.
 This lamp has a Union label, which does not refer to the German components maker, but to a Dutch high quality bike brand comparable in quality to Batavus and Gazelle, which it isn't any more after various takeovers and other stuff that's too long and too boring to dicuss here :)

 Beam shots